axelerant/engg-handbook/content/docs/behaviors/_index.md

 # Behaviors we expect from each other

 At Axelerant, we highly value the quality of the code delivered by the engineer.
-But it is equally important to note that we are not writing the code in a vacuum.
+But it is equally important to note that you are not writing the code in a vacuum.
 You will collaborate with your peers, closely work with your manager and give demonstrations to the customer.
 That means behavioral traits become as important as your technical capabilities.

 ## We own everything in our world